 Jump into the fray—if you’re comfortable

-Some people enjoy talking about politics at work—they like the back-and-forth about civic issues and are genuinely interested in learning about how other people think.
+Some people enjoy talking politics at work—they like the back-and-forth about civic issues and are genuinely interested in learning about how other people think.
 If this describes your boss and co-workers, and your workplace feels receptive to respectful discourse, feel free to engage.
-Stick to facts, avoid name-calling and practice your best listening skills (no interrupting!).
+Stick to facts, avoid name-calling, and practice your best listening skills (no interrupting!).

 The point is not to change anyone’s mind in these discussions—it’s highly unlikely, for starters—but rather to see others’ points of view and to sharpen your own thinking.
 The majority (62%) of respondents to the Monster poll said they respect other people's political perspectives too much to escalate to ghosting or avoiding a co-worker because of politics.